 If you drink coffee or tea and always get one or more when you’re on the mountain then you know how expensive these can be.

 I’m a tea drinker and when I used to go up the mountain and look for a caffeine hit it was like $3 for a tea (and I don’t drink it with milk so I was essentially paying $3 for a tea bag and some hot water!).
-Then I went riding with a mate and when I went in to get a tea he went to his car and came up with his thermos – brilliant!
+Then I went riding with a mate and when I went in to get a tea he went to his car and came out with his flask – brilliant!

 Tip #2: Pack your Lunch